Mixing properties for toral extensions of slowly mixing dynamical systems with finite and infinite measure: Introduction

 where $q=\beta-\eps$ if $\beta\ge2$ and $q=2\beta-2$ if $1<\beta<2$.
 We can also take $q=\beta-\eps$ if $\beta>1$ and $\bar v=0$ or $\bar w=0$. \end{thm}

 \paragraph{Strategy of the proofs}

 For $L^2$ observables $v,w:X\times\T^d\to\R$, we write

-where $v_k\in L^2(X,\C)$, $v_{-k}=\bar v_k$, and similarly for $w$.
+where $v_k\in L^2(X,\C)$,\footnote{Since $v$ is real-valued, necessarily $v_{-k}$ is the complex conjugate of $v_k$.} and similarly for $w$.
 Conditions~(i) and (ii) above on the first return map $F=f^\tau:Y\to Y$ take care of the zero Fourier modes $v_0$ and $w_0$, so the main contribution of the current paper is to deal with the nonzero modes.
 In Section~\ref{sec-new}, we show how this can be achieved under conditions~(iii)--(v) using the induced map $G=f^\varphi:Z\to Z$.

 \begin{rmk} If the first return map $F=f^\tau:Y\to Y$ is a full branch Gibbs-Markov map, then there is no need for a second inducing scheme: we can simply take $G=F$.
 (Conditions~(iii) and (iv) can now be ignored.)
 Even here our results are new.
-This simplified set up applies to the maps in Examples~\ref{eg-1} and~\ref{eg-2} if they are Markov, and more generally to the class of Thaler maps~\cite{Thaler80}.
+This simplified set up applies to the maps in Examples~\ref{eg-1} and~\ref{eg-2} below if they are Markov, and more generally to the class of Thaler maps~\cite{Thaler80}.

 For the nonMarkovian ``AFN'' maps of~\cite{Zweimuller98,Zweimuller00}, we use both of the inducing schemes and our main theorems apply with $\cB(Y)$ taken to be the space of bounded variation functions on $Y$.
 This includes all cases in Examples~\ref{eg-1} and~\ref{eg-2}. \end{rmk}